realityexpander/How_to_program_from_ground_up/Hardware.md

         > - Exploring How Computers Work
         >   - https://www.youtube.com/watch?v=QZwneRb-zqA

   - ## _Boolean logic requires one more operation to be complete: The logical `NOT` operation..._
     - We need some kind of switch to represent a Logical NOT gate to create any other Boolean logic operation.
         - We need a `NOT` is the `!` symbol in most programming languages.
       ```Console
-        Truth Table of NOT gate
+        Truth Table of NOT gate  <-- WE GOTTA HAVE SOME WAY TO DO THIS, and regular switches won't work.
         | A | !A |
         |---|----|
         | 0 |  1 |